Best Euronext Brokers 2026

 - 2020 – Euronext trading launched its pan-European platform, known as Optiq, an in-house system that offers harmonized, live cash and derivatives messaging

-- 2021 – Borsa Italiana, the Milan-based exchange, became the next addition.
-The Euronext annual report shows this was purchased for EUR 4,447 million
+- 2021 – Borsa Italiana, the Milan-based exchange, became the next addition

 The Indices

-The Euronext centre has one of the most expansive portfolios in the world, with over 600 on its books.
-This includes six major national indices: the CAC 40 index, BEL20, AEX, OBX, PSI 20 and ISEQ 20.
-Many of the 600 are derivative-based, allowing traders to utilize the benefits of futures and options.
+The Euronext centre has one of the most expansive index portfolios in the world.
+This includes major national indices such as the CAC 40, BEL 20, AEX, OBX, PSI and ISEQ.

-However, if you’re looking for an index that covers a more diverse spread of companies, the Euronext 500 covers the largest 500 stocks in Europe.
-Again, these are ranked by market cap and liquidity.
-Historical data and a real-time chart for all indices are available on the website.
-Top ranked Euronext brokers will also provide updated financial metrics on all indices.
+However, if you’re looking for an index that covers a more diverse spread of companies, the Euronext 500 covers a broader set of European stocks.
+Historical data and real-time charts for Euronext indices are available on the Euronext website.
+Top-ranked Euronext brokers will also provide updated financial metrics on major indices.

 Biggest Players